It is so delightful when your strawberry plants produce a bumper crop of ripe, juicy red berries.

 How to Grow Strawberries

-The process is quite easy; you just need to pick a spot with well-drained soil.
-Also, the plants need lots of sunlight.
+The process is relatively easy; you need to pick a spot with well-drained soil.
+Additionally, the plants require a lot of sunlight.

 Plus, they thrive best in slightly acidic soil.
-After planting, keep the spot well watered.
+After planting, keep the area well-watered.
 You can grow them from root clumps, transplants, and even seeds.

 Fertilizer Requirements

-These fruit plants require fertilizer that has nitrogen, phosphorus, and potassium in order to thrive.
+These fruit plants require fertilizer that contains nitrogen, phosphorus, and potassium to thrive.
 Also, fertilize four to six weeks after planting.

 Garden Pests

 Strawberries are tasty and nutritious, but they can also attract a host of garden pests.
-One of the main culprits is slugs, which enjoy feeding on tender leaves and ripe fruits.
+One of the main culprits is the slug, which enjoys feeding on tender leaves and ripe fruit.

-Other garden critters that may have an interest in your strawberries include aphids, earwigs, cutworms, and birds.
+Other garden critters that might like your strawberries are aphids, earwigs, cutworms, and birds.
 Aphids suck the sap from the leaves, leaving behind an unpleasant sticky residue called honeydew.

 Earwigs damage the fruits, while cutworms are notorious for cutting seedlings off at ground level.
 Birds will also feast on ripening berries unless you use netting or other bird-proof strategies.